Molly Fish Fact and Information You Need to Know

 - They are schooling fish and prefer to live in large community tanks, but one thing is to care that you must keep an eye on if they combine with other fishes in the tank.

 - Molly fish can only live with the live-bearing fish like the platy, guppy, and swordtails.

 - The most popular varieties found in the market are sailfin dalmatian and balloon molly fish.

-- While Mollies are mostly vegetarian they will pick at almost any plant in an aquarium and will damage many of them.
+- While Mollies are mostly vegetarian, they will pick at almost any plant in an aquarium and will damage many of them.
 Like most fish, they tend to eat any small animal that they can swallow, like brine shrimp.

 - I dislike the colored patterns and the recent odd fin types like the lyretail.
-Those lyretails are like long hair and tend to become damaged easily.
+Those lyretails are like long hair and tend to become damaged quickly.
 When I see spotted mollies, that suggests gene damage to me, not a desirable trait.